-Print Culture in Kansas City: art from the Moffett Collection
+Print Culture in Kansas City: works from the Moffett Collection by Thomas Hart Benton, John deMartelly, Ross Braught, Janet Turner, and others.

 May 6, 2018, through July 22, 2018 – reception on Sunday, May 6, from 2 to 4 p.m. with artists’ talks beginning at 2:30.